/ By The Thyolo House

 6:30 PM — Sundowners and a Slow Italian Dinner at Thyolo House

-Dinner is the meal we take most seriously.
-The restaurant seats around twenty-five and it's open to non-residents by booking, so most evenings there's a mix of guests staying with us and people who've driven down from Blantyre or Limbe for the night.
+Dinner is the meal the kitchen takes most seriously.
+The restaurant seats around twenty-five and it's open to non-residents by booking, so most evenings there's a mix of guests staying at The Thyolo House and people who've driven down from Blantyre or Limbe for the night.
 The menu shifts week to week.
 Pasta is always handmade — usually a tagliatelle, sometimes ravioli with ricotta and the wild greens that grow along the forest edge.
 Mains lean on what the estate raises or what the neighbouring smallholders bring to the door: pork from the village butcher cured the Italian way, beef from cattle that have spent their lives in actual grass.

 Three courses, two if you'd rather, and the kitchen will happily feed children early if the parents want to eat properly afterwards.
 Wine list is short and serious — mostly South African, a few Italian bottles for the homesick.